-The general approach should be to have only critical matters defined in the Fundamental to avoid introducing unnecessary rigidity into ICANN’s structures.
-It would harm, not help, accountability to make changes to in general face the same thresholds as are proposed for Fundamental .
-In the CCWG’s view, “critical matters” are those that define the corporation’s scope and mission, and the core accountability tools the community requires.
-Accordingly, the following would be Fundamental in the first instance:
+The general approach should be to have only critical matters defined in the Fundamental Bylaws to avoid introducing unnecessary rigidity into ICANN’s structures.
+It would harm, not help, accountability to make changes to Bylaws in general face the same thresholds as are proposed for Fundamental Bylaws.
+In the CCWG-Accountability’s view, “critical matters” are those that define the corporation’s scope and Mission, and the core accountability tools the community requires.
+Accordingly, the following would be Fundamental Bylaws in the first instance:

-The Mission / Guarantees / Core Values
+The Mission / Commitments / Core Values;

-The Independent Review process
+The Independent Review process;

-The manner in which Fundamental can be amended
+The manner in which Fundamental Bylaws can be amended;

-The powers set out in section 6.6 of this report
+The powers set out in section 2.6 of this report;

-The CCWG is interested in views from the community about whether there are other parts of the Bylaws that should be protected by making them Fundamental Bylaws.
+Reviews that are part of the CWG-Stewardship’s work – the IANA Function Review and any others they may require;

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

-3) Do you agree that the introduction of Fundamental would enhance ICANN's accountability?
-Do you agree with the list of requirements for this recommendation?
+3) Do you agree that the introduction of Fundamental Bylaws would enhance ICANN's accountability?
+Do you agree with the list of requirements for this recommendation, including the list of which Bylaws should become Fundamental Bylaws?
 If not, please detail how you would recommend amending these requirements.

-2.4 Independent Review Panel Enhancements
+2.4 Independent Review Panel Enhancement

 Introduction

 The consultation process undertaken by ICANN produced numerous comments calling for overhaul and reform of ICANN’s existing Independent Review Process (IRP).
 Commenters called for ICANN to be held to a substantive standard of behavior rather than just an evaluation of whether or not its action was taken in good faith.
 Commenters called for a process that was binding rather than merely advisory.
-Commenters also strongly urged that the IRP be accessible, both financially and from a standing perspective, efficient, and that it be designed to produce consistent and coherent results that will serve as a guide for future actions.
+Commenters also strongly urged that the IRP be accessible, both financially and from a standing perspective, transparent, efficient, and that it be designed to produce consistent and coherent results that will serve as a guide for future actions.

-The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission, whether it is abiding by policies adopted by the multistakeholder community, and whether in carrying out its mission and applying consensus policies it is acting in accordance with the Guarantees to the community and its Core Values, in all cases as required by the proposed .
-(See, Statement of Mission, Guarantees, and Core Values.)
+The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission, whether it is abiding by policies adopted by the multistakeholder community, and whether in carrying out its mission and applying consensus policies it is acting in accordance with the Commitments to the community and its Core Values, as required by the proposed Bylaws.
+(See, Statement of Mission, Commitments, and Core Values.)

 The proposal calls for a fully independent judicial/arbitral function.
-The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but they are But a core skill of this IRP’s panelists is the need to build a thorough an detailed understanding of how ICANN’s Mission is implemented, and its commitments and values applied – over time and across a variety of situations.
+The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but a core skill of this IRP’s panelists is the need to build a thorough and detailed understanding of how ICANN’s Mission is implemented, and its commitments and values applied – over time and across a variety of situations.

 Purpose of the IRP: The overall purpose is to ensure that ICANN does not exceed the scope of its limited technical mission and, in carrying out that mission, acts in a manner that respects community-agreed fundamental rights, freedoms, and values.